-To make piyush, shrikhand (a thick yogurt based dessert) and Buttermilk are whisked with the flavorings of nutmeg and cardamom.
+Piyush is a smooth and creamy drink popular in the Maharashtrian and Gujarati cuisine of western India.
+To make piyush, Shrikhand (a thick yogurt based dessert) and Buttermilk are whisked with the flavorings of nutmeg and cardamom.
 The nutmeg especially imparts a great deal of flavor and aroma to piyush.

 With ready made shrikhand this cooling drink is quick and easy to make.
 Either buy cardamom shrikhand, saffron shrikhand or cardamom-saffron shrikhand.
 You can also make the shrikhand at home.
-Here is shrikhand recipe.
+Here is my homemade Shrikhand Recipe.